ZetoferOkur/ZTF-Interference/README.md

 # ZTF-Interference
 The ZTF-Interference tool implements interference modeling from n numbers of non-necessarily point sources.
-The non-pointedness of the source is modeled as several very close point sources (sub-sourcese of source).
+Non-point sources are modeled as several very close point sources (sub-sources of source).

 The simulated system has variable parameters (in the "main" function):
 - Time;